isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 in :ref:`ha-load-balancing-config`.

-The ``connecting-clients``, ``unacked-clients``, ``unacked-clients-left`` and ``analyzed-packets`` parameters have been introduced together with the ``communication-interrupted`` parameter in the Kea 1.7.8 release and they convey useful information about the state of the DHCP traffic monitoring in the communication interrupted state.
-If the server leaves the communication interrupted state these parameters are all reset to 0.
+The ``connecting-clients``, ``unacked-clients``, ``unacked-clients-left`` and ``analyzed-packets`` together with the ``communication-interrupted`` parameter convey useful information about the state of the DHCP traffic monitoring in the communication interrupted state.
+If the server leaves the communication interrupted state these parameters are reset to 0.

 These parameters have the following meaning in the communication interrupted
 state: